vaadin/framework/CONTRIBUTING.md

 https://yangsu.github.io/pull-request-tutorial/ has instructions on how to create a pull request.

-**Remember to check the "Allow edits from maintainers" so we can rebase the PR or do small changes if necessary**.
+**Remember to check the "Allow edits from maintainers" so we can rebase the PR or make small changes if necessary**.